-We are thrilled to welcome your son or daughter to St Leo's for Year 7 2022, and it is with great pleasure that we welcome you also if you are new to the St Leo's community.
+We are thrilled to welcome your young person to St Leo's for Year 7 2023, and it is with great pleasure that we welcome you also if you are new to the St Leo's community.

-Catholic Schools in the Diocese of Broken Bay exist to educate and form young people in Catholic discipleship.
+Catholic Schools in the Diocese of Broken Bay have a focus on delivering an authentic, professional Catholic education, delivered with care and compassion.
 At St Leo's, our College mission is to empower each student to become confident, competent, Catholic-valued young women and men of conscience.
-The Gospel values of Scripture, Prayer, Community and Service are present in every aspect of school life.
+The Gospel values of Faith, Joy, Witness, Compassion and Courage which are present in every aspect of school life.

 We believe that parents are the first and most important educators of their children.
-We commit to working in partnership with you throughout your son or daughter's journey here.
+We commit to working in partnership with you throughout your young person's journey here.
 We are proud of the positive relationships that exist amongst our staff, students, local parishes and the wider community, and hope your family will find St Leo's a wonderful community also.